 A conventional oven has two heating elements that heat air inside the oven to cook food.
 The heating element at the bottom of the oven is used for most cooking and baking, while the heating element at the top is mostly used for broiling.
 The dish closest to the active heating element cooks the fastest.

 Since a conventional oven doesn’t have a convection fan to circulate hot air, pockets of hotter or cooler air can cause dishes to cook faster or slower, depending on their placement inside the oven.

-But should you stick with what you might be most familiar with?
-Since most recipes are written for conventional ovens, people often feel more comfortable with those models because they don’t need to adjust time and temperature to account for hot air circulation and faster cook times.
+Since most recipes are written for conventional ovens, people often feel more comfortable cooking with them because they don’t need to adjust time and temperature to account for hot air circulation and faster cook times.

-So which oven will best help you whip up after-school snacks, make cookies for the bake sale or get dinner on the table between soccer practice and ballet class?
-Whirlpool brand can help you decide.
+So, which oven will best help you whip up after-school snacks, make cookies for the bake sale or get dinner on the table between soccer practice and ballet class?
+Whirlpool can help you decide.

 What are the benefits of a convection oven vs. a conventional oven?

 Both convection and conventional ovens have their distinct advantages.
-Learn more about how they can help you care.
+Learn more about their unique benefits.

 - Less rotating